aulianurhady/pushnotif-reminder/README.md

 # pushnotif-reminder
-Push-notification using FCM and Cron for scheduler
+Push-notification using Golang, FCM, and Cron for scheduler